-If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
+2.2b If the system creates or makes available new or previously unutilized information about an individual, explain what will be done with the newly derived information.
 Will it be placed in the individual's existing record?
-Will

-Version Date: May 1, 2021 Page 9 of 31 a new record be created?
+Will a new record be created?
 Will any action be taken against or for the individual identified because of the newly derived data?
 If a new record is created, will the newly created information be accessible to Government employees who make determinations about the individual?
 If so, explain fully under which circumstances and by whom that information will be used.